The Accidental Free Market: Why College Sports are the Most Honest Leagues in America

 A Choice of Systems

-What unsettles people about the current state of college sports isn’t “greed” → it’s price discovery.
-For decades, we relied on the mask of amateurism to hide the true value of athletic labor.
-Now that the mask is off, the “chaos” we see is simply the sound of the market trying to find its level.
+What unsettles people about college sports isn’t “greed” - it’s price discovery.
+For decades, we used the mask of amateurism to hide the true value of athletic labor.
+Now that the mask is off, the “chaos” is simply the sound of the market finding its level.

-Legacy Professional Sports: ‘Stability’ and ‘parity’ achieved through artificial scarcity and cartel-managed labor.
-Or;
+Legacy Professional Sports: ‘Stability’ and ‘parity’ achieved through artificial scarcity and cartel management.

-College Sports: Opportunity and participation expanded through an open, albeit theoretically uneven, market.
-But that ‘unevenness’ might give us an Indiana National Champion.
+College Sports: Opportunity and participation expanded through an open, if uneven, market.
+And that ‘unevenness’ might just give us an Indiana National Champion.

-Don’t confuse cartel stability with moral clarity.
-College sports still has its soul in the fanbases and institutions (as corrupt as they can be too).
-I hope the uneasiness people are feeling helps to reveal the legacy pro league system we’d grown used to defending.
-College athletics has become the most honest expression of athletic competition we have left - open, imperfect, and dramatic.
+Do not confuse cartel stability with moral clarity.
+College athletics has become the most honest expression of competition we have left - open, imperfect, and wonderfully dramatic.

-So for me, I take more issue with legacy professional sports leagues than I do with college sports.
-I love seeing more players get paid.
-I love seeing the Indiana story unfold.
-If anything, my biggest issue with college sports is the NCAA eligibility circus.
-I do have some other concerns but they are concerns mostly for the athletes.
+I take much more issue with the legacy professional leagues than I do with college sports.
+I love seeing players get paid.
+I love the Indiana story.
+My only real grievance is the NCAA’s eligibility circus.

 So where does this leave us?